Sound of this Zetec in 3rd-4th gear .9MB .wav

 I.e. provided the Raceline water rail is being used, which moves the T.stat to the forward location.

 Fuel return from the swirl pot goes in next to the fuel gauge potentiometer.
-Not much room to work with, but it just works out.
-Note slight relief of the disc, just under the fitting, is needed to provide clearance for the hose.
+Not much room to work with, but it all just works out.
+Note slight relief of the disc, just under the fitting, which is needed to provide clearance for the hose.

-From left: Swirl pot and High pressure pump on Alu mounting plate.
+From left: Swirl pot and high pressure pump on Alu mounting plate.
 The 45 dg orientation is to ensure that hoses do not project below the boot floor or chassis floor.

-The Alu bell housing saved 20lbs, hence the total weight increase is about 40lbs compared to the XF installation.
+The Alu bell housing saved 20lbs, hence the total weight increase is limited to about 40lbs compared to the XF installation.
+From 1280lbs to 1320lbs with a full 10gallon (US) tank.
+(37.5ltrs)

 Left - Installation complete